BesnikShala/Milestone-project-1/README.md

 - The brand image/name has a link to the home page so users can eaily return to the main page of the website at any moment.

-- The footer contains information about the business but also links to social media accoounts, this is on all pages so users can follow on social media.
+- The footer contains information about the business but also links to social media accounts, this is on all pages so users can follow on social media.

 - The navigation bar has clear and indicative sign of which page you are currently on.
 Screen readers will also know which page they are currently on.